Swami Vivekananda - Philosophy of Yoga of Synthesis - Bhagavad Gita

 Bhagavad Gita 3.4 Karma Yoga of Selfless Action

 You only have the right to Work, not its fruits.
-Gita 2-47 (Sankhya Philosophy of Yoga)
+Gita 2-47 (Sankhya Yoga)

 We could conclude that Karma Yoga includes Kriya Yoga.